laurakond/Stitch-Art-Guides-pp4/README.md

 ## Deployment
 This website was deployed using GitHub pages and Heroku website.
 To deploy the project, follow the steps below:

-### Github
+### Creating a repository on Github

 1. Login to GitHub and navigate to the main repository page.
+2. Create a new repository

+**Publish the website on Github**
+1. Login to GitHub and navigate to the main repository page.
-2. Click on the chosen repository [repository-name]().
+2. Click on the chosen repository,for example [Stitch Art Guides](https://github.com/laurakond/Stitch-Art-Guides-pp4).
 3. Once inside the repository, click on the "Settings" tab above the repository title displayed around the middle of the page.
 4. Select "Pages" tab on the left side navigation menu.
-5. In the "Source" section (middle of the screen), select "main" or "master" branch, then "root" folder and click "save" button.
+5. Select "main" or "master" branch under "Build and Deployment", then "root" folder and click "save" button.
 6. The GitHub page site will be deployed.

-It might take a few minutes to generate the "live" website link.
+    - It might take a few minutes to generate the "live" website link.

-The live link to the website [Stitch Art Guides](https://stitch-art-guides-pp4-5a679feed1e1.herokuapp.com/).
+The live link to the website can be found [here](https://stitch-art-guides-pp4-5a679feed1e1.herokuapp.com/).

 #### How to Fork
 To fork the repository in Github: